-In an layer two network infrastructure, all devices should share the same VLAN database, manually setting and keeping the VLAN database updated on several devices is an heavy and error exposed task.
-Several specific protocols were developed to automate VLAN configurations over several devices in a layer two infrastructure.
+In a layer two network infrastructure, all devices should share the same VLAN database, manually setting and keeping the VLAN database updated on several devices is a heavy and error exposed task.
+Several specific protocols were developed to automate VLAN configurations of devices spread throughout a layer two infrastructure.